railroadmedia/ecommerce/README.md

 Update a credit card payment method based on request data and payment method id.

+If the users have not the 'update.payment.method' ability, can update only the payment method they own.

 Return
 - NotFoundException if the payment method doesn't exist or the user have not rights to access it
 - JsonResponse with the updated payment method